getcarina/getcarina.com/_tutorials/005-docker-swarm-intro.md

 #### Port

 The `port` filter instructs Docker Swarm to treat ports as unique resources.
-If you want containers to serve a particular port (in this example, port 80) using the `port` filter will instruct Docker Swarm to schedule a new container on a segment that has port 80 available.
+If you want containers to serve a particular port (in this example, port 80), using the `port` filter will instruct Docker Swarm to schedule a new container on a segment that has port 80 available.

-If you have a four-segment cluster you can run the following command four times (equal to the number of segments).
+If you have a four-segment cluster, you can run the following command four times (equal to the number of segments).
 If you run it a fifth time, the command fails because all segments have port 80 already mapped.

 `docker run -d -p 80:80 nginx`